selftext/leadership/README.md

+## Hello

-Since becoming the head of the Data team at Kickstarter, I've been reflecting on the function of leadership.
+Since becoming the head of the Data team at Kickstarter in April 2016, I've been reflecting on the function of leadership.

 This repository is an evolving collection of those thoughts.